Living with Erb's palsy or brachial plexus nerve injury

 What is the brachial plexus?

 The brachial plexus is a network of five nerves, including four of the lower cervical nerves (C5, C6, C7 and C8) and the first thoracic nerve (T1), which run down the spinal cord and emerge from between the vertebrae in the neck, passing under the collarbone and forming the major nerves of the arm at armpit level.
-The brachial plexus nerves conduct signals from the spinal cord to the muscles and skin of the chest, shoulder, arm, and hand, giving movement and feeling to the arm.
+The brachial plexus nerves conduct signals from the spinal cord to the muscles and skin of the chest, shoulder, arm and hand, giving movement and feeling to the arm.

 What is Erb’s palsy?

 Erb’s palsy is a condition in which the nerves which give movement or feeling to an arm are stretched, bruised or torn, causing weakness or paralysis in the arm.
 The severity and duration of the disability suffered by the injured baby can range from mild and short-term to lifelong and severe.
+Erb’s palsy is also known as brachial plexus nerve injury.

 Are there different types of Erb’s palsy injuries?

-Yes, but it is not always easy to categorise the injury into one or other of the types, which depend on the extent of the damage to the nerves.
-Identification of the type of injury can help with treatment decisions and make it easier to predict how the child will be affected by their injury in future.
+Identification of the type of brachial plexus injury can help with treatment decisions and make it easier to predict how the child will be affected by their injury in future.

 The main types of Erb’s palsy injuries include: